hbc/knowledgebase/bcbio_chip_userstory_draft.md

 # ChIP-seq

+The ChIP-seq pipeline is very similar to ATAC-seq.
+The following steps are taken with bcbio:

-bcbio evaluates data quality using FASTQC and filters and trims reads as necessary.
-Reads are aligned to the genome and only uniquely aligning reads are retained.
-Peaks are called with MACS2.
-A consensus peak file is generated using bedops and this consensus peak list is used to generate a count matrix using featureCounts.
+* Evaluates data quality using FASTQC and filters and trims reads as necessary.
+* Reads are aligned to the genome and only uniquely aligning reads are retained (duplicates and multi-mappers are removed).
+* Peaks are called from the cleaned up BAM files.
+* Bigwig (.bw) files are generated for the filtered BAM files.
+* Consensus peaks are created by choosing the peak with the highest score when peaks overlap, described more in depth in the [bedops documentation](https://bedops.readthedocs.io/en/latest/content/usage-examples/master-list.html).
+* A matrix of peak counts is created with featureCounts that can be used with downstream count-based differential expression callers like DESeq2/limma/edgeR.

 ## Description of example dataset